luyu-wu/Config/README.md

 - Low memory usage (once again no JS)
 - Custom bezier curves for smooth animations
 - Consistent theming across dotfile
+- Custom binaries for manipulating hyprland (CTM <3)
-- Tons of other stuff
+- Tons of other stuff!!

 ## Packages
-in the packages.txt or smth, flatpaks r in the flatpak one!
+in the packages.txt or smth, flatpaks r in the flatpak one! (this hasn't been updated in years, best bet is just finding what you need the hard way)

 (non-exhaustive list, i just forget the rest of the important dependencies, u prob need nerd-fonts or smth)

 ## Credits

-wavefox (which I worked upon)
-catppuccin discord + spotify themes tokyo-night starship theme

 all the great tools that made this possible at all :D